BaseMax/TelegramDataSerialization/README.md

-# TelegramDataSerialization
+# Telegram Data Serialization

-A tiny library to Serialization and Deserialization of the JS objects for Telegram.
+A tiny library to Serialization and Deserialization of the **JavaScript objects** for Telegram.